-The dangers of digital device use while driving are by now widely known.
-But there is also a growing problem with distracted walking.
+The dangers of digital device use while driving are now widely known.
+But there is also a growing problem with pedestrian accidents and distracted walking.
 In this post, we will inform you about this new phenomenon, which has led to the coinage of a new term, petextrian, and how that may lead to pedestrian accidents.

-A petextrian is someone who walks while also simultaneously trying to use a cellphone, tablet or other digital device.
+A petextrian is someone who walks while also simultaneously trying to use a cellphone, tablet, or other digital devices.
 It’s someone who, as an educator from the Minnesota Safety Council puts it, is unaware of being unaware of his or her surroundings.

 To be sure, most accidents and injuries caused by distracted walking aren’t fatal.
-But research shows that the number of emergency visits required for injuries related to distracted walking has increased significantly in recent years.
+But research shows that the number of emergency visits required for pedestrian accidents related to distracted walking has increased significantly in recent years.

 The percentage of pedestrian deaths involving cellphone use has also increased, according to a study by Ohio State University researchers.
 The OSU data was included in a report released by the Governors Highway Safety Association last year.

 As a result, the National Safety Council is now issuing warnings about distracted walking and collecting data on it.
 But petextrians’ vulnerability to cars is by no means the only concern.
-The most common injuries from distracted walking are from falls.
+The most common injuries from pedestrian accidents specifically distracted walking, are from falls.

 When a pedestrian accident caused by device distraction does happen, it can be difficult to know what to do.
 You might feel stuck.
-In that situation, it makes sense to get help from an experienced injury attorney who can help you move forward again.
+In that situation, it makes sense to get help from an experienced personal injury lawyer who can help you move forward again.